Chapter 12: Traversing the Stone

 functor is as fundamental in demonstrating laws as our compose

 function.
-In fact, we should give up the ghost and follow suit with our Compose type:
+In fact, we should give up the ghost and follow suit with our type:

 This law preserves composition as one would expect: if we swap compositions of functors, we shouldn't see any surprises since the composition is a functor itself.
 We arbitrarily chose true